 Tip: Get an early morning tour, you will avoid the rain by doing so.

 North Pacific (Southern Nicoya Peninsula)

-Two beaches in particular,(Tambor and Pochote) on the Nicoya Peninsula overlooking the Bahia Ballena (Whale Bay) allow you to see, on occasion, the humpback whale.
+If you are in the area and want to go looking for whales and dolphins there are two beaches in particular,(Tambor and Pochote) on the Nicoya Peninsula overlooking the Bahia Ballena (Whale Bay) that will allow you to see, on occasion, the humpback whale.

 It might not be one of the most beach areas of Costa Rica, but it is definitely worth checking out if you are looking for gorgeous beaches that still aren’t flooded with tourists.
 But with enough touristic infrastructure to be able to have hotels that go from budget to luxury.

 Now that you know about 3 great places to see whales in Costa Rica, what are you waiting for?
 It isn’t every day that you get to go on one of these tours and enjoy the company of these wonderful marine mammals.

 You don’t have to go to Costa Rica to see whales, how about Long Beach whale watching in California.

 Enjoyed this post?
 Pint it!